 Modern healthcare providers use electronic health records (EHR) and other technology every day.
 These tools help them serve their patients faster than manual methods.
 However, the increased adoption of this type of technology can increase security risks.
 Companies dealing with electronic protected health information, or ePHI, must keep that data safe.

 In this article, we explore what the Health Insurance Portability and Accountability Act (HIPAA) Security Rule is.
-Plus who it applies to and how organizations can use it in a way that maximizes ePHI security.
+Plus who it applies to and how organizations can use it in a way that maximizes ePHI security while meeting all applicable security requirements.

 What is the HIPAA Security Rule?

-These security regulations explain how organizations can apply the HIPAA Security Rule by:
+These security regulations explain how organizations can apply the HIPAA Privacy Rule by:

 Even though businesses must stick to the rules, there is flexibility in how they set up security measures.
 HHS realizes that all companies are different.
 Different sizes, different human and technological resources, different budgets.
 Plus, they're exposed to different levels of risk with their data management.